d4rkr00t/aik/README.md

 aik index.js -r # option for enabling react hot loading
 ```

-### Latest and Greatest technologies for frontend development
+### Latest and greatest technologies for frontend development

 There are (an opinionated) set of technologies that will help you prototype faster.
 Aik uses [preset-latest](http://babeljs.io/docs/plugins/preset-latest/) for babel which contain all yearly presets.
 And also you don't have to worry about all these messy prefixes in CSS because there is an autoprefixer which will do it for you.